kristopolous/TickTick/README.md

  * shift
  * items

-Along with assignment operations, and Javscript like indexing into objects and arrays.
+Along with assignment operations<sup>1</sup>, and Javscript like indexing into objects and arrays.

 Additionally, bash variables "$[name]" are preserved in the ticktick blocks.
 For instance, once could do

+<sup>1</sup>Although Javascript supports $ prefixed variables, this does not.

 <pre>
 `` Var.Data = [] ``